mimooh/oora/README.md

 it is an alternative to sqlplus (wraping, delimiter stuff)
 it is a wrapper around cx_Oracle python library
-it is meant for comfort, less for speed
+it is meant for comfort, less for speed it is tested only under Ubuntu Linux where Oracle client and server are the same host

 ### CLIENT INSTALL